jseemayer2/Factors-in-an-NFL-Total/README.md

 ## Tools Used

+- Python
+- Jupyter notebooks
+- Pandas
+- Numpy
+- Sk-learn
+- Beautiful Soup

 ## Possible Applications

-This model can be used to predict the score for an NFL game and then take that output and compare it to a betting line at a sportsbook to make a wager.
+This model can be used to evaluate how well a line was set at a sports book, or used to analyze how well a game plan was executed or what critical parts of a team's performance need to be improved or focused on more.